 Finland’s Basic Education Act & General Education Policy

-Finland’s Basic Education Act and General Education Policy: Education has been a national priority in Finland for over three decades, with the country developing a unique holistic approach that continues to evolve and has produced significant results; often being hailed as a world-class education system.
+Education has been a national priority in Finland for over three decades, with the country developing a unique holistic approach that continues to evolve and has produced significant results; often being hailed as a world-class education system.
 One of the basic principles of Finnish education is that all people must have equal access to high-quality education and training.
-The same opportunities to education are available to all citizens irrespective of their ethnic origin, age, wealth, language or location.
+The same opportunities for education are available to all citizens irrespective of their ethnic origin, age, wealth, language, or location.
 The basic right to education and culture is recorded in the Constitution, while education is free at all levels from pre-primary to higher education.
 Key elements of Finnish education policy include quality, efficiency, equity, well-being and internationalization.
 Geared to promote the effectiveness of the Finnish welfare society, education policy is built on the lifelong learning principle.
 Education is also seen as an end in itself.
 Recent reforms aim to further develop schools as learning communities, emphasizing the joy of learning and a collaborative atmosphere, as well as promoting student autonomy in studying and in school life.
 Finland’s holistic and trust-based education system produces excellent results, ranked near the top in reading, maths, and science as well as in overall child well-being levels.

 - The Basic Education Act covers all children of compulsory school age.
 The local authority has an obligation to arrange basic education for children of compulsory school age residing in its area and pre-primary education during the year preceding compulsory schooling.

-- Key elements of Finnish education policy include quality, efficiency, equity, well-being and life-long learning.
+- Key elements of Finnish education policy include quality, efficiency, equity, well-being and lifelong learning.

 The National Core Curriculum for Basic Education is one of the other key frameworks.